To Do List

 Repeating (or recurring) tasks

 We all have repeating tasks for home and work.
 For home, there are maintenance tasks that are necessary to keep life running smoothly and errands like getting gas or going to the bank.
 For work, there are often job duties that are done on a regular basis.
-I keep a separate list of repeating tasks in my To-do app so I don’t have to re-enter them each time they come up.
-I just assign it to a date within my To Do list and it’s there.
-Once completed, just send it back to the repeating task list.
-Even though I like having a list of repeating tasks, I don’t use the recurring feature in the to-do apps, because some of these tasks are needed on an irregular basis.
+You can keep a separate list of repeating tasks in a To-do app so they don’t have to be re-entered each time they need to be done.
+Just assign it to a date within your To Do list and it’s there.
+Once completed, simply send it back to the repeating task list.
+Even though I like having a list of repeating tasks, I don’t use the recurring feature in to-do apps, because some of these tasks are needed on an irregular basis.
 If it’s something I will likely forget without a reminder like changing the oil in the car that I want to remember in a few months, I schedule it in my calendar.

 Daily routine activities